What is the new regime?

 - Exemptions: PSD2 considerably alters PSD’s exemptions, including those related to payment transactions executed through commercial agents and services based on instruments used within ‘limited networks’ of service providers.

 PSD2 affects a huge variety of firms, including:

 - Credit and debit card companies

 - Any other firm providing payment accounts, aggregating accounts and/or initiating a payment order on behalf of customers.

 Timeline for implementation

-Affected firms have to comply with PSD2 by 13 January 2018.
+Affected firms have to comply with PSD2 by 13 January 2018 and the FCA’s Connect system is now open for applications.
 The FCA has warned that it will have little wiggle room to alter its provisions at the national level, so firms should pay close attention to the European Directive.

 How can Bovill Help?